vedph/cadmus-bricks-shell-v2/README.md

 ## History

+### 5.1.0

 - 2024-05-23:
-  - updated to Angular 18.
+  - ⚠️ updated to Angular 18 and updated all peer dependencies, bumping versions to 5.1.0.
   - fixed dismiss dialog for link text plugin (`@myrmidon/cadmus-text-ed-md`).
+  - updated to new control flow syntax.
 - 2024-05-08:
   - fixed missing export in DBPedia lookup.
   - ⚠️ moved Emoji plugin from MD to plain text plugins (`@myrmidon/cadmus-text-ed-txt`).